15 Fabulous Eco-Friendly Places to Stay

 Middle Stone Farm, Somerset

-Positioned in a beautiful location on the edge of Exmoor, Middle Stone Farm is more or less literally in the middle-of nowhere, a collection of safari tents plus a Cabin and a Cottage that's perfect for families with young children as well as couples looking to get away from it all..
+Positioned in a beautiful location on the edge of Exmoor in Somerset, Middle Stone Farm is more or less literally in the middle-of nowhere, a collection of safari tents plus a Cabin and a Cottage that's perfect for families with young children as well as couples looking to get away from it all..
 It's long been an environmentally friendly place to stay, kind to both the rare-breed pigs and sheep, goats, chickens and alpacas that roam the site but also to the planet,, with a biomass boiler, solar panels, a private water source and all wood sourced from sustainable woodland.
 The cabin is even provided with a solar-powered wind-up radio!

 Gravel Farm, Cambridgeshire

-Just a few miles south of the cathedral city of Ely, these four spacious self-catering cottages are situated in a glorious riverside spot on a small 12-acre farm.
+Just a few miles south of the cathedral city of Ely in Cambridgeshire, these four spacious self-catering cottages are situated in a glorious riverside spot on a small 12-acre farm.
 They're an eco-friendly choice, powered and heated by a mixture of ground- and air-source heat pumps and solar panels, and extremely comfortable to boot!
 You;re alsop brilliantly placed for numerous riverside walks, great birdwatching opportunities up and down the Great Ouse, and a mixture of country lanes and dedicated cycle routes for rural rides.
 With the National Trust's oldest nature reserve Wicken Fen just two minutes away too, there is no better or more sustainable base for exploring the unique landscape of the Fens

 Beechenhill Farm, Derbyshire